 How To Store Frames From The Super

-Whether storing frames that once had brood, frames that were or are partially filled with honey, or frames that are full of capped honey, the method I use is the same.
+Whether storing frames that once had brood, frames that were or are partially filled with honey, or frames that are full of capped honey, I use the same method.

 Here’s how I do it: